Jake Caprice

-Jake Lenox Caprice (born 11 November 1992) is an English professional footballer who plays as a full-back for club Oldham Athletic.
+Jake Lenox Caprice (born 11 November 1992) is an English professional footballer who plays as a full-back for club Eastleigh.

 Playing career

 Crystal Palace

 Caprice joined Crystal Palace in 2004 and progressed through the youth system at the club.
 In the summer of 2011, he signed his first professional contract on a one-year deal.
 However, Caprice was released by the club at the end of the season.

 Blackpool

 In July 2012, he joined Football League Championship side Blackpool on a one-year contract after being released by Palace.

 On 13 November 2012, he joined Football League Two side Dagenham & Redbridge on a one-month loan deal.
 He made his professional debut on 1 December 2012, in a 2–1 defeat to Torquay United, replacing Michael Spillane as a substitute.
 On 17 December 2012, his loan was extended for a further month.
 His loan was extended further on 21 January 2013 for another month until 9 February 2013.
 It was then once again on 18 February 2013 for another month until 9 March 2013.

 On 27 August 2013, Caprice joined St Mirren on loan for the season and he made his debut the same day in a 2–1 defeat after extra-time, against Queen of the South, in the Scottish League Cup.
 Jake ended his loan spell at St Mirren on 31 December 2013, after making 7 appearances, and returned to Blackpool.

 After this, Caprice joined Tamworth on loan until the end of the season on 7 March 2014.
 Caprice made his Tamworth debut the next day, in a 1–0 win over Aldershot Town.
 Caprice went on to make twelve appearances for Tamworth and upon returning to his parent club, it announced that Caprice was released by the club after they decided not to offer a new contract.